knuber/hc_comp/bsforecast/bs_forecasting.md

 |rawmat         |i. stern       |.50            |[1/1/01, 12/31/20]     | MATCH-CHECK   | 1 days   |            |               |
 |rawmat         |trademark      |.50            |[1/1/01, 12/31/20]     | NOPO-ACH      | 3 days   |            |               |

+        does this range need to be narrower than the forecast period?

 **vendor schedule**
 `fc.schd`